 Wallet

 Wallet programs play a crucial role in the web3 stack by storing users’ public and private keys.
-They facilitate communication with various blockchain networks and enable users to track their digital assets, including popular cryptocurrencies such as Bitcoin, Ethereum, and Litecoin.
+They facilitate communication with various blockchain networks and enable users to track their digital assets.
+It includes popular cryptocurrencies such as Bitcoin, Ethereum, and Litecoin.

 Digital Assets